aarshps/aarsh-resume-screening/installation.md

     - Then run the following command to get the output:
         - ```flask run or python -m flask run```
 - Deactivation of environment
-    -After the execution of the program you can quit the activated environment with the following command:
+    - After the execution of the program you can quit the activated environment with the following command:
         - ```deactivate```